The Correct Name For Ccl4 Is

 5. Use Prefixes to Indicate Quantity: Numerical prefixes (mono-, di-, tri-, tetra-, penta-, hexa-, etc.) are used to indicate the number of atoms of each element present in the molecule.
 "Tetra-" signifies four.

-Therefore, applying these rules to CCl4 leads to the name tetrachloromethane.
+Which means, applying these rules to CCl4 leads to the name tetrachloromethane.
 The "tetra-" prefix indicates the four chlorine atoms, "chloro-" refers to chlorine, and "methane" indicates that the compound is derived, in a way, from methane (CH4), where all four hydrogen atoms have been replaced by chlorine atoms.

 Historical Context

 The use of "carbon tetrachloride" as a common name has historical roots.
 Before the widespread adoption of IUPAC nomenclature, chemists often used simpler, more descriptive names based on the compound's composition or source.
-"Carbon tetrachloride" fit this pattern perfectly, clearly indicating the presence of carbon and four chlorine atoms.
+Consider this: "Carbon tetrachloride" fit this pattern perfectly, clearly indicating the presence of carbon and four chlorine atoms.
 This name became ingrained in the chemical literature and industrial practices, making it difficult to displace entirely.

 Why IUPAC Matters